Hasandev08/Interview-questions/Interview.md

 ```
 ### Abstraction
 ```
-It means thaat displaying only the essential information and hiding the other details e.g., a coffee machine
+It means that displaying only the essential information and hiding the other details e.g., a coffee machine
 ```